 - liberalizing immigration.

 Today, many people in Europe, Great Britain, and the U.S. are questioning nos.
-2 and 3—particularly President Trump, his principal political adviser Stephen Bannon, and his top economic adviser Peter Navarro, who are challenging the benefits of trade, especially when that trade causes the U.S. to have a trade deficit with another country.
+2 and 3—particularly President Trump, his principal political adviser Stephen Bannon, and his top economic adviser Peter Navarro, who are questioning the benefits of trade, especially when that trade causes the U.S. to have a trade deficit with another country.

 A trade deficit occurs when we buy more goods and services from a country than we sell to it.
 Hume worried that such a shortfall could deplete a country of its reservoir of gold, as the nation that sold those goods could request payment in gold.[ii]
 Moreover, since, in theory, the amount of gold determined how much banks could lend, any depletion of that supply would have an enormous financial effect on a country that expends more than it receives.

 Today, however, no country is on the gold standard, and almost all banking systems are closed, which means their money must remain in their banking systems.
 Therefore, Mexico, like any other country that sells goods here in the U.S., must use any proceeds to buy U.S. financial assets or our goods and services.
 To “bring money home,” Mexico must first go to the currency market and sell its dollars to receive pesos.

 Who Buys Currencies?

 Commercial banks, central banks, speculators, hedge funds, funds, and companies that want to hedge their currency risk all participate in this enormous foreign exchange market, in which average daily trading volumes are approaching $5.3 trillion.[iii]
 In contrast, the average trading volume in 2013 for stocks on the NYSE was $169 billion.